atulatul/Decentralized-Star-Notary/README.md

 ### Configuring project

-- Copy attached files from finaProj.zip under current dir(you may create new dir and copy there server.js and change dir to the new dir before running below mentioned commands
+- Copy attached files from under current dir(you may create new dir and change dir to the new dir before running below mentioned commands
 ...

 - Use NPM to download package.json based project dependencies.